EliaKobayashi/Dietary_Application_Project/README.md

 ### Problem Definition:

 The client for this project is a student at UWC ISAK Japan.
 He has a hobby of exercising and eating.
 To ensure that he is eating healthy, he is interested in keeping account of his personal nutrients intake per meal.
 Specifically, the intake of protein, fat, carbohydrates, and calories.
 Due to this, he would like an application that would allow him to keep track of his protein, fat, and calories intake per day.
 Additionally, he would like to monitor his nutrients intakes.
 He would also like the application to have a GUI and has accessible butttons and text boxes to make the application easy to use.
 He needs an application to do so instead of recording on paper as he would like to continuously track his nutrients daily for a long period of time.
 Thus, continuously buying paper would be harmful to the environment as well as storing such papers would be difficult.
-The client also will have to continuously buy paper.
 By using an application that connects to a database, the client does not have to store data manually as it automatically does so and will not have to spend extra money on buying paper.
 Additionally, it is less harmful to the environment.

 ### Success Criteria: